Research

 The transformation S(G) is similar to Mycielski’s operation.
 Structural graph theory problems like this do not often have a clean characterization, so this is a cute result.

-[VMW+25] – Devansh Vimal, Cole Mathis, Westley Weimer, Stephanie Forrest, Prebiotic Functional Programming: Endogenous Selection in an Artifical Chemistry, 2025, ALIFE (to appear)
+[VMW+25] – Devansh Vimal, Cole Mathis, Westley Weimer, Stephanie Forrest, Prebiotic Functional Programming: Endogenous Selection in an Artifical Chemistry, 2025, ALIFE pdf git

 TLDR: A pseudo-follow-up to [MPW+24].
 In [MPW+24], the lambda calculus expressions act sort of like organisms, and composition sort of acts like a crossover operator.
-Hey, that’s all you need for evolution!
-Now let’s play god: can we add special organisms (carefully constructed combinators) into the system such that we force the evolution of desirable lambda calculus expressions?
+This structure is all you need for evolution!
+So, can we add special organisms (carefully constructed combinators) into the system such that we force the evolution of desirable lambda calculus expressions?
+We show that you can.

-[VPS+25] – Devansh Vimal, Garrett Parzych, Olivia M. Smith, Devendra Parkar and Sean Bergen, Joshua J. Daymude, Cole Mathis, Open, Reproducible Calculation of Assembly Indices, 2025, arXiv preprint, pdf, git
+[VPS+26] – Devansh Vimal, Garrett Parzych, Olivia M. Smith, Devendra Parkar and Sean Bergen, Joshua J. Daymude, Cole Mathis, assembly-theory: Open, Reproducible Calculation of Assembly Indices, 2026, Journal of Open Source Software, 11(117), 9318 pdf doi git

 TLDR: There’s a graph-theoretic measure of molecular complexity called the assembly index of a molecule.
-It’s controversial among people doing space chemistry stuff.
-Worse still, it’s #P-complete.
-Let’s try to compute it really fast anyway.
-And we’ll make it open-source, because proprietary software = bad.
+It’s this index is shown to be NP-complete for general graphs.
+We compute it quickly using fast heuristics.

 [1] in this case, “me” = me, not Boris